spoopr/dotfiles/README.md

 ## Security / Privacy
 This is more for myself, as a to-do and a to-done.
-If you think there's any possible vectors or attack types I'm missing, please, let me know.
+If you think there's anything listed incorrectly or is excessively (even for me) paranoid, please, let me know.
 ##

 - [x] Evil maid attacks